Federales

-Federales (singular Federale or, rarely but aligning with Spanish, Federal) is a Spanglish word used in an informal context to denote security forces operating under a federal political system.
-The term gained widespread usage by English speakers due to popularization in such films as The Wild Bunch, The Treasure of the Sierra Madre, and Blue Streak, and the television drama series Breaking Bad and its spinoff prequel Better Call Saul.
+Federales is a slang term in English and Spanish languages referring to security forces, particularly those of the federal government of Mexico.
+The term gained widespread usage by English speakers due to being popularized by films as The Wild Bunch, The Treasure of the Sierra Madre, Guns of the Magnificent Seven, Blue Streak, the television drama series Breaking Bad and its spinoff prequel Better Call Saul, as well as the song "Pancho and Lefty" by Townes Van Zandt.
 The term is a cognate and counterpart to the slang "Feds" in the United States.

 Law enforcement

-The term is traditionally used for certain Mexican federal police agencies such as: